-- In coastal zone, possibility that one parking space per ADU, provided on same lot as the ADU, could be required regardless of waivers (see inland zone). [draft ordinances propose this] - In inland zone, one space can be required per ADU, provided on same lot as the ADU, unless - within 1⁄2 mile of public transit - in historic district - on-street parking permits required but not offered to ADU occupant - ADU is within or attached to existing SFR or accessory structure - car share vehicle is located within 1 block - Parking in tandem or in setbacks must be allowed - Replacement spaces for garage or carport demolition or conversion required in coastal zone; replacement cannot be required in inland zone [draft ordinances propose this] - Coastal Development Permit (CDP): - No CDP and public hearing required if ADU within existing SFR and does not affect major structural components - If CDP required, public hearing waived if - ADU meets development standards for non-streamlined project - ADU has no potential to adversely impact coastal resources - Project is consistent with City's Local Coastal Program - ADU has no adverse effect on access to coast - City does not receive a request for public hearing within 15 working days after notice of hearing waiver issued
+- Replacement spaces for garage or carport demolition or conversion required in coastal zone; replacement cannot be required in inland zone - Coastal Development Permit (CDP): - No CDP and public hearing required if ADU within existing SFR and does not affect major structural components - o If CDP required, public hearing waived if - ADU meets development standards for non-streamlined project - ADU has no potential to adversely impact coastal resources - Project is consistent with City's Local Coastal Program - ADU has no adverse effect on access to coast - City does not receive a request for public hearing within 15 working days after notice of hearing waiver issued

-Since conflicting local provisions are rendered null and void, leaving the State regulations to govern, City staff prepared ADU ordinance revisions that meet the State regulations and implement what local controls are allowed.
+Since conflicting local provisions are rendered null and void, leaving the State regulations to govern, the next step is for City staff to prepare ADU ordinance revisions that meet the State regulations and implement what local controls are allowed.
+Staff have been working on the draft ordinances and will review them with the Planning Commission at a public hearing in an upcoming meeting.